311Francis/PHYS448_FinalProject_CNN_WaveformDenoising/README.md

 ## CNN
 This part of the code takes waveforms with artificially added noise at various SNR levels and feeds them into the CNN model, training the network to learn the mapping from noisy inputs to clean target waveforms.
 Through this process, the CNN learns to reconstruct waveforms that closely preserve the true HPGe pulse shape while suppressing unwanted noise.
 After training, the model can denoise any input waveform, producing outputs with significantly reduced noise while maintaining essential pulse features such as the rising edge and amplitude.

+## Fully Connected NN
+The fully connected neural network notebook provides a baseline model for waveform denoising.
+Although the FCNN lacks the translation-invariant structure of convolutional models, it still learns global waveform trends and performs basic noise suppression.
+After training, the model outputs a denoised waveform of the same length, offering a simple but interpretable reference point against which the CNN and RNN architectures can be compared.

+## RNN
+The RNN model treats each waveform as a sequential signal and processes it sample-by-sample using recurrent layers such as LSTM or GRU.
+The notebook adds controllable noise to clean waveforms, feeds the noisy sequences into the RNN, and trains the network to reconstruct the corresponding clean sequences.
+After training, the model generates denoised waveforms that preserve temporal structure while reducing noise, providing an alternative sequence-based approach which can compare with the CNN and fully-connected architechtures.